 Fortrea Holdings Inc. (FTRE) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, June 27, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Fortrea Holdings Inc. ("Fortrea" or the "Company") (NASDAQ: FTRE ) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, July 3, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Fortrea Holdings Inc. ("Fortrea" or the "Company") (NASDAQ: FTRE ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN FORTREA HOLDINGS INC. (FTRE), CLICK HERE BEFORE AUGUST 1, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR FORTREA INVESTMENTS, CLICK HERE BEFORE AUGUST 1, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?